 We recognize that students learn at different rates and may need additional time to master the curriculum and receive additional support.
 Teachers within the classroom will be intervening with students to provide extra support to students.
-Currently, Cavitt is able to provide intervention classes during the school day, math lab, and study hall.
-Before and after school interventions will be scheduled after the school year starts.
+Currently, Cavitt is able to provide a math lab and study hall after school.
+Interventions during school will occur during FlexTime and will be scheduled after the school year starts.